-OCD can take many different forms, such as cleaning or checking issues, a need for symmetry and organisation, magical thinking (imagining that we can affect situations by performing certain acts or thinking certain thoughts), other intrusive thoughts or Pure O (any distressing or uncomfortable thoughts which we feel the need to ruminate about repetitively).
+OCD can take many different forms, such as cleaning or checking issues, a need for symmetry and organisation, magical thinking (imagining that we can affect situations by performing certain acts or thinking certain thoughts), other intrusive thoughts or Pure O (any distressing or uncomfortable thoughts/images/feelings which we feel the need to fix, argue with, push away etc).
 Common themes for these are harm, fear of being a paedophile, relationships, sexuality, religion; although there are many more as OCD can attach itself to absolutely anything in life.

 As well as specialising in OCD therapy, I offer general counselling for anxiety, depression and other life issues.

 Training, qualifications & experience

 I hold a Level 4 Diploma in Integrative Therapeutic Counselling (Person-Centred/CBT/Transactional Analysis), an Introduction to CBT Certificate and a Diploma in OCD Studies.

 I spent five years supporting the UK charity OCD Action as a helpline volunteer.

 My therapeutic experience has been gained with The OCD Treatment Centre, in primary and secondary school work for the charity Place2Be, Brentwood Mind and Dove Counselling (bereavement counselling).
 I have been working with clients with OCD in my own private practice since December 2019.